illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

     description: Framerate rarely drops below 60 fps, game sound is not obnoxious, and plane acceleration, deceleration, and rotations are comfortable.
 Game conforms to Oculus Best Practices Guide
   -
     name: Interactive tutorial
-    points: 20 EC
+    points: 20
+    extra: true
     description: The tutorial provided to the player is interactive

 points: 200
 ---
 ## Overview
 Welcome to MP4!
 In this MP, you are going to build a flight simulator in Unity.
-You are going to construct a start menu and tutorial, write script to support your plane, make a UI, and optimize the game to fulfill requirements from the [Oculus Best Practices Guide](https://developer.oculus.com/design/latest/concepts/book-bp/)!Much of the spec for this MP is vague.
+You are going to construct a start menu and tutorial, write script to support your plane, make a UI, and optimize the game to fulfill requirements from the [Oculus Best Practices Guide](https://developer.oculus.com/design/latest/concepts/book-bp/)!
+Much of the spec for this MP is vague.
 This is intentional, as we want you to be in the practice of finding creative solutions to problems.
-Note: This is an assignment with a lot of details, so please start early.
+Note: This is an assignment with a lot of details, so please _start early_.

 **PLEASE REGULARLY SAVE YOUR WORK IN THIS MP, AS UNITY MIGHT CRASH AT ANY TIME!**

+---

 ## Part 1 - Environment and Flight